tylerlwsmith/pi-in-the-end/README.md

 ### Resolving dependency conflicts

 Sometimes, the `development` and `production` requirements files can't have the same transitive dependency, but require a different version.
-In this case, you must manually resolve the dependency conflict and ensure that both `development` and `production` use the sme version of the transitive dependency.
+In this case, you must manually resolve the dependency conflict and ensure that both `development` and `production` use the same version of the transitive dependency.

 ## Formatting